bentrombley/datafox-eng-blog/_posts/2014-08-23-sublime-for-coffeescript.md

 ### Install Plugins (120s)
 Access the "Package Control: Install Package" command by opening the [command pallette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) (`shift-cmd-p` on Mac, `shift-ctrl-p` on Windows) and typing "install".

-Then use the autocomplete to quickly install thse plugins:
+Then use the autocomplete to quickly install these plugins:

   - git
   - git gutter